ianxm/awslambda-hl/README.md

 To write your own lambda implementation, create a class with a method that takes a `Dynamic` and returns another `Dynamic`.
-The request event will be passed in as an anonymous object. lambdaHandler should return an anonymous object with the response, or throw a string containing an error message on failure.
-It must have an empty constructor and be annotated with `@:keep`.
+The request event will be passed in as an anonymous object.
+The lambdaHandler method should return an anonymous object with the response, or throw a `HashLinkRuntime.ServiceError` containing an error message on failure. `BadRequest` is meant for 4xx type errors. `InternalError` is meant for 5xx type errors.
+The handler object must have an empty constructor and be annotated with `@:keep`.

 The constructor will be called once at lambda container startup.
 The